 A master bedroom with a separate room spacious enough to get dressed in was once considered a dream closet.
 But now clothing storage has gone one step further with multiple ways to light your closets.
 A lot of closets either don't have a light or are lit by an exposed incandescent bulb screwed into a surface-mounted fixture operated with a pull-chain.
 The first situation is inconvenient, but the second is dangerous.
 Closets tend to be filled with flammable material such as clothing, and incandescent bulbs get very hot.

-Building codes closely regulate lighting in closets, but many older homes fail to meet these minimal standards.
+Safety First Building codes closely regulate lighting in closets, but many older homes fail to meet these minimal standards.
 Standard incandescent bulbs are the major culprit, especially when they are exposed.
 Recessed incandescent light fixtures in a closet should always be closed or covered.
 If you can't find a glass globe or some other type of cover for your attic light, install a new fixture.

 Recessed incandescent light fixtures should be at least 18 inches from the back and side walls of a closet.
 That distance increases to 24 inches for surface-mounted incandescent fixtures.